adaptris/interlok-docs/docs/pages/ui/ui-saved-configs.md

----
-title: Saved Configs
-keywords: interlok
-tags: [ui]
-sidebar: home_sidebar
-permalink: ui-saved-configs.html
-toc: false
-summary: The saved configs list allows you to easily save and re-open adapter configurations.
+> **Summary:** The saved configs list allows you to easily save and re-open adapter configurations.
----

 {% include note.html content="The save config function has been limited from version 3.7.0 and removed from 3.8.0.
 You cannot save to it anymore.
 Please use [Save Config Project](/pages/ui/ui-saved-config-projects) instead." %}